17-day mountain bike trip in Western Uganda

 Accommodation: Kigarama Wilderness Lodge

-• Day 15: The Last Day of Cycling in Uganda
+• Day 15: The final day of cycling in Uganda

-Today’s adventure involves “cycling safari”.
-Accompanied by a ranger, you’ll hop on your mountain bike for a fascinating ride through Lake Mburo National Park.
-Expect to encounter wildlife such as zebras, giraffes, antelopes, and much more.
-You’ll also visit the Hippo Pool and climb up to the Kazuma Lookout Point.
-From this hill, you can enjoy spectacular views of a lake surrounded by sprawling savannah.
-Alternatively, you can choose a boat trip across Lake Mburo, spot hippos and crocodiles, or explore the park and its outskirts by mountain bike.
+Today you are going on a “cycling safari”.
+Accompanied by a ranger, you hop on your mountain bike for a beautiful ride through the park.
+Today, too, you will likely come face-to-face with wild animals: this time zebras, giraffes, antelopes, and much more.
+As the icing on the cake, you climb up to the Kazuma lookout point.
+On this hill, you have a stunning view over a lake amidst the vast savannah landscape.
+You can also opt for a boat trip on Lake Mburo, spot hippos and crocodiles, or explore the park and its outskirts by mountain bike.

 Meals: Breakfast, lunch, dinner